 The pandemic has changed the face of travel.
 This somewhat means additional funds to buy or prepare for the following.

-- Travel or medical insurance that covers COVID-19.
+Travel or medical insurance that covers COVID-19.
 This policy will pay for or reimburse the hospital bills, medications, and others incurred due to the infection.
 Make sure these and other preferred terms are in the contract prior to signing.
+If you don’t have travel or medical insurance yet, it’s best to talk to your insurance agent before the schedule of your trip.
+That way, you’ll be prepared in case you get infected with the virus and hospitalized during your trip.

 Save or Raise Money